MarkusAverstadAvega/PitcherProblem/README.md

   - \[2 3] (This branch would go nowhere, but will be stopped next step by the logic above)
   - \[3 3]

 ...
 And so on.
 Each branch would be stopped when it becomes meaningless or when it has hit its target volume.
+The application would then report the tree with the smallest number of steps to completion.

 **Delegate to services**
 Currently the main app has a lot of responsibility.
 I would delegate much of it to service classes, specifically all